 It doesn’t mean that people couldn’t be dismissive of some types of learning.
 Venantius Fortunatus, writing to his friend Jovinus, the governor of Provence, criticised his wide reading of non-Christian authorities.
 “How did their learned tongue benefit scholars destined, as they were, to die, though they could describe the curved vault of the heavens? […] There is one means of salvation.”
 (Poem VII.12).
 But such talk hardly stopped even his friends from studying the stars and their motions.
 Gregory of Tours wrote a treatise on the subject, On the Course of the Stars, albeit to aid with liturgical timekeeping rather than “to advance science.”
 Still, the accurate observation of the regularities of nature was useful to the Church (or Gregory’s anyway), not something to be covered up.

 What often gets left out here is intention.
 What many historians and commentators find problematic is that pre-modern sciences/ philosophies/ wisdoms were pursued to address different problems than they would like, such as how to devise accurate calendars or how to tell the difference between miracles and natural phenomena.
 And worse, it was rooted in cosmologies such as geocentrism that turned out not to be objectively true.
 The right or wrong of it not always the issue though.
 The mathematical modelling of the motion of the heavens, for instance, was sufficiently robust in itself to incorporate the available data and to be applied for the purposes for which it was needed… even though it was build on some false premises.
 And that, give or take, is how scientific paradigms have a tendency to develop, framed by convention and practicality even when they are a bit creaky.
 I’m not saying it was all good science – far from it.
-I’m saying you are making history up to make present political points.
+I’m saying you are making history up to make present political points if you claim rational knowledge about nature was rejected in its entirely for a millennium.